Thursday, November 24, 2016

 With food products, the color of packaging influences the opinion of what’s contained inside.
 Packages you carry on your shelves which include green in the label are more likely to be perceived as fresh.
 Show consumers from throughout the world green product packaging and you'll probably hear descriptions like new, organic, healthy, and refreshing.
 And pale package colors stimulate perceptions of lower calories with fewer additives, thereby also leading to consumer perceptions of healthfulness.

 But researchers at Kiel University and University of Dresden caution about going beyond the pale.
 Along with indicating a healthy choice, the lighter colors on a package can lead to expectations of weak flavor.
-This is more likely to happen when the shopper puts more importance on the taste of the food than on eating healthy.
+This happens when the shopper puts more importance on the taste of the food than on eating healthy.

-It’s also more likely when the shopper has not eaten that particular item before.
+It also happens when the shopper has not eaten that particular item before.
 Once they’ve tried it, the pale color of the package continues to imply healthfulness while the expectations of taste are influenced principally by the shopper’s past experiences having actually sampled the food.

 The tip for retailers: With food items where the appeal is to health, favor alternatives with light packaging colors.
 If such items don’t come to you from the supplier with light package colors, use pastels for your ads and store signage about the items.